 Accessibility

-It’s important that we provide a number of ways for our members to choose and use their products and services.
-And accommodate a wide range of accessibility needs and preferences without unnecessary barriers.
-Understanding the impact of not offering a product or services across all channels, at the point of design, ensures we’re well positioned to take reasonable steps to remedy this.
+It’s important that we provide different ways for our customers to understand and choose from our products and services, and that we accommodate a wide range of accessibility needs and preferences without unnecessary barriers.
+Understanding the impact of not offering a product or services across all channels, at the point of design, ensures we are well positioned to take reasonable steps to remedy this.
+This is a key consideration as part of our distribution and servicing strategies.
 We continue to monitor this throughout the product lifecycle and make changes wherever necessary.

 Our servicing practices

-We’ve documented sales journeys and processes in place that clearly outline our commitment to responsible marketing.
-This is backed by our responsible marketing policy, which outlines what, when and how we should share information with our members, and responsible selling practices.
-Doing the right thing for our members is deeply engrained within our culture, and is heavily reinforced in numerous ways, including:
+Our servicing journeys and processes are well-document and clearly outline our commitment to responsible servicing, including ensuring customers are not presented with unreasonable barriers.
+This is backed by our Product Lifecycle Policy, which outlines what, when and how we should share information with our customers, which communication channels we use, and responsible servicing practices.
+The information we share is always reviewed and approved by subject matter experts to ensure they are accurate and understandable.
+This is backed by our responsible marketing statements, and Communications Risk Policy.
+Doing the right thing for our customers is deeply engrained within our culture, and is heavily reinforced in numerous ways, including:

 Customer satisfaction

 Customer satisfaction is at the heart of what we do.
-To support it, we measure and report how satisfied our members are with their interactions with us through all stages of their journey.
-We’ve a range of ways to understand whether our members are receiving fair outcomes and what their overall levels of satisfaction are with our interactions.
-We also work with external, independent bodies to compare our performance against others in the industry.
+We aim to deliver brilliant service and have adopted a set of service principles that ensure we deliver more for our customers, more of the time.
+We also measure and report how satisfied our customers are with their interactions with us through all stages of their journey.
+We have a range of tools to understand whether our customers are receiving good outcomes and their overall levels of satisfaction with our interactions.
+We also work with external independent bodies to compare our performance against others in the industry.

 Responsible management of debt